stevemclaugh/preservation-torrent/README.md

     - Each torrent should be capped at 400–500 individual files.

-- Choose discreet filenames.
-The content of a file is a bit less likely to be indexed in a metadata search/surveillance sweep.
-    - individual torrents are vulnerable to poisoning attacks

-- Include a checksum for each file in each torrent — can be checked easily and used to verify that your local copy is the most recent version of a file (in case a change has been made)
+- *Include a checksum for each file in each torrent.*

-- If a file needs to be removed/revised, just create a new torrent file and link to it.
+- *If a file needs to be removed/revised, just create a new torrent file and link to it.*

 ## Benefits of torrent-based preservation